MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

     ![Import Project Prague toolkit](Images\UnityImportPackageMenu.png)

-    Browse to the package location on your disk (**Unity\GesturesTutorial** directory within the cloned repository) and open it:
+    Browse to the package location on your disk (**Unity** directory within the cloned repository) and open it:

     ![Locating Project Prague Unity package](Images\UnityBrowsingToPackageLocation.png)